-Our preschool program, offered for three and four-year-olds, provides St. Thomas the Apostle’s youngest children the opportunity to grow in a positive Christian atmosphere.
+Our Pre-Kindergarten program is a full day (8:00 am-3:15 pm) and is offered for three and four-year-olds.
+It provides St. Thomas the Apostle’s youngest children the opportunity to grow in a positive Christian atmosphere.
 The program is designed to meet the needs and interests of each child based on the following ideals:

 - Enabling children to be aware of God’s love for them